For school programs, will there be any kind of measures of effect like in the research?

 When first implemented, what will the intro/training in the classroom be like in terms of content and time?

 It's important to frame this work as supporting teachers and providing oppotunities for self-care and wellness -- rather than asking teachers to complete more training.
 After teachers feel grounded in the practice, we begin delivering a new lesson each week to students.
 Lessons are approximately 15-20 minutes each.
-More about our program content is available here and on page 11 of this free download.

 What will the program look like once implemented in terms of time and content?